January 25, 2018

 break the current one by 0.01%.
 Also, Once the previous 52-week high

 it is easier to set a new high.
-The DOW 30, about a week ago, set a new high 12 days
+The DOW 30 has set a new high more than 85 times since the election.

 rapidly, which in an overvalued market is, and should be, expected.